WasmEdge/docs/docs/develop/rust/wasinn/llm-inference.md

 ```
 curl -LO https://huggingface.co/wasmedge/llama2/blob/main/llama-2-13b-q5_k_m.gguf
 ```
-Next, use WasmEdge to load the Codellama-instruct model and then ask the model to write code by chatting.
+Next, use WasmEdge to load the llama-2-13b model and then ask the model to questions by input your .

 ```
 wasmedge --dir .:. \